dashpay/docs/masternodes/setup.rst

 your-trezor-wallets-with-multiple-passphrases-f2e0834026eb>`_ to your
 Trezor to further protect your collateral.
 Create a new account in your Trezor wallet by clicking **Add account**.
 Then click the **Receive** tab and send exactly 1000 DASH to the address displayed.
+If you are setting up multiple masternodes, send 1000 DASH to consecutive addresses within the same new account.
 You should see the transaction as soon as the first confirmation arrives, usually within a few minutes.

 .. figure:: img/setup-collateral-trezor.png
    :width: 400px